ValveSoftware/Proton/README.md

 PLEASE NOTE: There are prerequisites for using this version of proton:

 1. You must have vulkan gpu drivers/packages installed properly on your system.
-See https://github.com/lutris/docs/blob/master/InstallingDrivers.md
+VKD3D on AMD requires Mesa 22.0.0 or higher for VK_KHR_dynamic_rendering extension.
+See https://github.com/lutris/docs/blob/master/InstallingDrivers.md for general driver installation guidance.

 ### Manual